| Funding programmes | Graduate Centre for Postdocs

 TMS (Team Management System)

-Career planning 2
+Career Planning 2

-A training programme is planned for postdocs with the aim of accompanying their career development.
+A training programme is planned for postdocs with the aim of supporting their career development.
 The primary goal is to remain in academia.
 The training courses prepare them specifically for applying for a tenure-track position.

 • Negotiations